greatericontop/weaponmaster/FEATURES.md

 ### Summon Sniper

-Summons a skilled skeleton sniper to assassinate you.
+Summons a skilled skeleton sniper to assassinate players.

 ### Call Agents

-Summons highly skilled and trained agents to go after you.
+Summons highly skilled and trained agents to go after nearby players.

 ## Loot

+The loot that the dragon drops are player specific.
+It cannot be picked up by another player.
+These items do not despawn and cannot be blown up or burned.

 ### Dragon Horn

 This is the strongest and rarest item.
-You need one of these to make powerful dragon items, like `Dragon Armor` and `Dragon Elytra`.
+These are used make powerful dragon items, like `Dragon Armor` and `Dragon Elytra`.

-You need `600` weight to drop this item.
+At least `600` weight is required for this item to drop.

 ### Dragon Scale

 This rare item is used to upgrade dragon items to improve their stats permanently, like `Dragon Sword` and `Dragon Elytra`.

-You need `550` weight to drop this item.
+At least `550` weight is required for this item to drop.

 ### Dragon Wing

 This rare item is used to craft many dragon items.
 You need wings to craft items like `Dragon Armor` and `Dragon Elytra`.

-You need `400` weight to drop this item.
+At least `400` weight is required for this item to drop.

 ### Minor Loot

-You can drop less important items as well, including shulker shells, ender pearls, and obsidian blocks.
+Some less important loot like shulker shells, ender pearls, and obsidian blocks are also drops.

 <br/>